atbcb/usab-uswds/_pvag/preamble.md

 * * * * *

-[1.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote1)  The Access Board is an independent federal agency established by section 502 of the Rehabilitation Act.
+[1.](#footnote1) <span id="endnote1">The Access Board is an independent federal agency established by section 502 of the Rehabilitation Act.
 See 29 U.S.C.
 792. The Access Board consists of 13 members appointed by the President from the public, a majority of which are individuals with disabilities, and the heads of 12 federal agencies or their designees whose positions are Executive Level IV or above.
-The federal agencies are: The Departments of Commerce, Defense, Education, Health and Human Services, Housing and Urban Development, Interior, Justice, Labor, Transportation, and Veterans Affairs; General Services Administration; and United States Postal Service.
+The federal agencies are: The Departments of Commerce, Defense, Education, Health and Human Services, Housing and Urban Development, Interior, Justice, Labor, Transportation, and Veterans Affairs; General Services Administration; and United States Postal Service.</span>

-[2.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote2)  Title III of the ADA covers twelve categories of places of public accommodation, including places of lodging, establishments serving food or drink, and places of exhibition or entertainment.
+[2.](#footnote2) <span id="endnote2">Title III of the ADA covers twelve categories of places of public accommodation, including places of lodging, establishments serving food or drink, and places of exhibition or entertainment.
 See 42 U.S.C.
-12181 (7).
+12181 (7).</span>

-[3.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote3)  The definitions of the terms designated public transportation and specified public transportation are similar and mean transportation by bus, rail, or any other conveyance that provides the general public with general or special service, including charter service, on a regular and continuing basis.
+[3.](#footnote3) <span id="endnote3">The definitions of the terms designated public transportation and specified public transportation are similar and mean transportation by bus, rail, or any other conveyance that provides the general public with general or special service, including charter service, on a regular and continuing basis.
 See 42 U.S.C.
-12141 (2) and 12181 (10).
+12141 (2) and 12181 (10).</span>

-[4.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote4)  International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at: <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.
+[4.](#footnote4) <span id="endnote4">International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at: <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.</span>

-[5.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote5)  The administrative authority is referred to in the following sections: V202.3 Exception 3 (alterations); V207.1 (accessible means of escape); V302.3 Exception 2 (openings); V307.4 Exception 2 (vertical clearance at doorways with coamings); V404.2.5 Exception (thresholds and coamings); V404.2.7 Exception 1 (door hardware force); V404.2.9.1 and V404.2.9.2 Exception (door operating force); V503.4 Exception (handrail height along walking surfaces); V604.5.2 Exception 2 (grab bars at water closets); V703.5.6 Exception 2 (mounting height for signs); and V802.1.5 (wheelchair spaces).
+[5.](#footnote5) <span id="endnote5">The administrative authority is referred to in the following sections: V202.3 Exception 3 (alterations); V207.1 (accessible means of escape); V302.3 Exception 2 (openings); V307.4 Exception 2 (vertical clearance at doorways with coamings); V404.2.5 Exception (thresholds and coamings); V404.2.7 Exception 1 (door hardware force); V404.2.9.1 and V404.2.9.2 Exception (door operating force); V503.4 Exception (handrail height along walking surfaces); V604.5.2 Exception 2 (grab bars at water closets); V703.5.6 Exception 2 (mounting height for signs); and V802.1.5 (wheelchair spaces).</span>

-[6.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote6)  The advisory committee recommended different guidelines for smaller passenger vessels subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapters C and T.
+[6.](#footnote6) <span id="endnote6">The advisory committee recommended different guidelines for smaller passenger vessels subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapters C and T.</span>

-[7.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote7)  Gross tonnage is a measure of a passenger vessel's volume.
-See 46 CFR part 69.
+[7.](#footnote7) <span id="endnote7">Gross tonnage is a measure of a passenger vessel's volume.
+See 46 CFR part 69.</span>

-[8.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote8)  Separate scoping provisions are proposed for ferries and tenders in V201.1.2 and V201.1.3.
+[8.](#footnote8) <span id="endnote8">Separate scoping provisions are proposed for ferries and tenders in V201.1.2 and V201.1.3.</span>

-[9.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote9)  New large cruise ships provide many of the accessible features that would be required by the proposed guidelines, including elevators to connect passenger decks; guest rooms with mobility features; guest rooms with communication features; wheelchair spaces and assistive listening systems in assembly areas; and pool lifts.
+[9.](#footnote9) <span id="endnote9">New large cruise ships provide many of the accessible features that would be required by the proposed guidelines, including elevators to connect passenger decks; guest rooms with mobility features; guest rooms with communication features; wheelchair spaces and assistive listening systems in assembly areas; and pool lifts.
 The cruise industry is concerned that the proposed scoping provision for guest rooms with mobility features would result in a loss of guest rooms and revenue.
-We discuss this issue under V224.2 Guest Rooms with Mobility Features.
+We discuss this issue under V224.2 Guest Rooms with Mobility Features.</span>

-[10.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote10)  U.S. Department of Transportation, Research and Innovative Technology Administration, Bureau of Transportation Statistics, 2008 National Census of Ferry Operators Highlights at:  <http://apps.bts.gov/programs/ncfo/>.
+[10.](#footnote10) <span id="endnote10">U.S. Department of Transportation, Research and Innovative Technology Administration, Bureau of Transportation Statistics, 2008 National Census of Ferry Operators Highlights at:  <http://apps.bts.gov/programs/ncfo/>.</span>

-[11.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote11)  Ferries that carry 150 or fewer passengers are subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter T.  Ferries that carry more than 150 passengers or 49 overnight passengers are subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter K.
+[11.](#footnote11) <span id="endnote11">Ferries that carry 150 or fewer passengers are subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter T.  Ferries that carry more than 150 passengers or 49 overnight passengers are subject to U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter K.</span>

-[12.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote12)  The U.S. Coast Guard regulations for passenger vessels subject to 46 CFR Chapter I, Subchapters K and T base the maximum number of passengers permitted on the vessels on the length of rail criterion, deck area criterion, or fixed seating criterion, or a combination of these criteria.
-See 46 CFR 115.113 and 176.113.
+[12.](#footnote12) <span id="endnote12">The U.S. Coast Guard regulations for passenger vessels subject to 46 CFR Chapter I, Subchapters K and T base the maximum number of passengers permitted on the vessels on the length of rail criterion, deck area criterion, or fixed seating criterion, or a combination of these criteria.
+See 46 CFR 115.113 and 176.113.</span>

-[13.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote13)  The owners of some of the larger case study ferries were not concerned about the loss of some fixed seating due to the proposed guidelines.
-The case studies of these ferries do not include a second design option.
+[13.](#footnote13) <span id="endnote13">The owners of some of the larger case study ferries were not concerned about the loss of some fixed seating due to the proposed guidelines.
+The case studies of these ferries do not include a second design option.</span>

-[14.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote14)  U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter H have different requirements for vessels than the regulations in 46 CFR Chapter I, Subchapters T and K.
+[14.](#footnote14) <span id="endnote14">U.S. Coast Guard regulations in 46 CFR Chapter I, Subchapter H have different requirements for vessels than the regulations in 46 CFR Chapter I, Subchapters T and K.</span>

-[15.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote15)  ASME 17.1-2010 Safety Code for Elevators and Escalators, section 5.2.1.16.5.
+[15.](#footnote15) <span id="endnote15"> ASME 17.1-2010 Safety Code for Elevators and Escalators, section 5.2.1.16.5.</span>

-[16.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote16)  ASME 17.1-2010 Safety Code for Elevators and Escalators, section 5.2.1.16.5.
+[16.](#footnote16) <span id="endnote16">ASME 17.1-2010 Safety Code for Elevators and Escalators, section 5.2.1.16.5.</span>

-[17.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote17)  Rinsing showers with transfer type, standard roll-in type, or alternate roll-in type shower compartments would be required to comply with the proposed technical provisions for size and clearances for shower compartments (V608.2); grab bars (V608.3); and seats (V608.4).
+[17.](#footnote17) <span id="endnote17">Rinsing showers with transfer type, standard roll-in type, or alternate roll-in type shower compartments would be required to comply with the proposed technical provisions for size and clearances for shower compartments (V608.2); grab bars (V608.3); and seats (V608.4).</span>

-[18.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote18)  Only toilet rooms and bathrooms in passenger guest rooms required to provide mobility features would be required to comply with the proposed technical provisions in V603.
+[18.](#footnote18) <span id="endnote18">Only toilet rooms and bathrooms in passenger guest rooms required to provide mobility features would be required to comply with the proposed technical provisions in V603.</span>

-[19.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote19)  International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at:  <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.
+[19.](#footnote19) <span id="endnote19">International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at:  <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.</span>

-[20.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote20)  A telecoil is a circuit inside the hearing aid that is designed to pick up electromagnetic signals.
+[20.](#footnote20) <span id="endnote20">A telecoil is a circuit inside the hearing aid that is designed to pick up electromagnetic signals.</span>

-[21.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote21)  U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.
+[21.](#footnote21) <span id="endnote21">U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.</span>

-[22.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote22)  Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.
+[22.](#footnote22) <span id="endnote22">Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.</span>

-[23.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote23)  U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.
+[23.](#footnote23) <span id="endnote23">U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.</span>

-[24.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote24)  U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.
+[24.](#footnote24) <span id="endnote24">U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.</span>

-[25.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote25)  Mitch P. LaPlante and H. Stephen Kaye, Mobility Device Use and Hearing Impairments Among Individuals and Households: 1990 -- 2010 (February 15, 2013) at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/mobility-device-use-and-hearing-impairments-among-individuals-and-households-1990-2010).
+[25.](#footnote25) <span id="endnote25">Mitch P. LaPlante and H. Stephen Kaye, Mobility Device Use and Hearing Impairments Among Individuals and Households: 1990 -- 2010 (February 15, 2013) at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/mobility-device-use-and-hearing-impairments-among-individuals-and-households-1990-2010).</span>

-[26.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote26)  Cruise ship passengers can rent wheelchairs and scooters from Special Needs at Seas at:  <http://www.specialneedsatsea.com/>.
+[26.](#footnote26) <span id="endnote26">Cruise ship passengers can rent wheelchairs and scooters from Special Needs at Seas at:  <http://www.specialneedsatsea.com/>.</span>

-[27.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote27)  Cruise Lines International Association, Passenger Vessel Access Guidelines Access Scoping Economic Impact Study (June 23, 2008) at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/access-scoping-economic-impact-study).
+[27.](#footnote27) <span id="endnote27">Cruise Lines International Association, Passenger Vessel Access Guidelines Access Scoping Economic Impact Study (June 23, 2008) at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/access-scoping-economic-impact-study).</span>

-[28.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote28)  A sample of about 500 wheeled mobility devices shows that the minimum clear width needed for a manual wheelchair user ranges from 27 to 31 inches; for a power wheelchair user ranges from 27 to 33 inches; and for a scooter user ranges from 24 to 33 inches.
-Center for Inclusive Design and Environmental Access, Design Resources DR-15 Clear Floor Area for Wheeled Mobility: Redefining the "common wheelchair" (January 4, 2011) at:  <http://udeworld.com/documents/designresources/pdfs/CFA.pdf>.
+[28.](#footnote28) <span id="endnote28">A sample of about 500 wheeled mobility devices shows that the minimum clear width needed for a manual wheelchair user ranges from 27 to 31 inches; for a power wheelchair user ranges from 27 to 33 inches; and for a scooter user ranges from 24 to 33 inches.
+Center for Inclusive Design and Environmental Access, Design Resources DR-15 Clear Floor Area for Wheeled Mobility: Redefining the "common wheelchair" (January 4, 2011) at:  <http://udeworld.com/documents/designresources/pdfs/CFA.pdf>.</span>

-[29.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote29)  Mitch P. LaPlante and H. Stephen Kaye, Mobility Device Use and Hearing Impairments Among Individuals and Households: 1990 -- 2010 (February 15, 2013) at: [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/mobility-device-use-and-hearing-impairments-among-individuals-and-households-1990-2010).
+[29.](#footnote29) <span id="endnote29">Mitch P. LaPlante and H. Stephen Kaye, Mobility Device Use and Hearing Impairments Among Individuals and Households: 1990 -- 2010 (February 15, 2013) at: [http://www.access-board.gov/pvag/](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/about/mobility-device-use-and-hearing-impairments-among-individuals-and-households-1990-2010).</span>

-[30.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote30)  Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.
+[30.](#footnote30) <span id="endnote30">Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.</span>

-[31.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote31)  U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.
+[31.](#footnote31) <span id="endnote31">U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.</span>

-[32.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote32)  International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at:  <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.
+[32.](#footnote32) <span id="endnote32">International Maritime Organization, Guidelines for the Design and Installation of a Visible Element to the General Emergency Alarm System on Passenger Ships, MSC.1/Circ.1418, June 13, 2012 at:  <http://www.imo.org/OurWork/Circulars/Pages/IMODOCS.aspx>.</span>

-[33.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote33)  Volpe National Transportation Systems Center, ADA Access to Passenger Vessels: Finding Safety Equivalence Solutions for Watertight Doors with Coamings at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/research/completed-research/ada-access-to-passenger-vessels).
+[33.](#footnote33) <span id="endnote33">Volpe National Transportation Systems Center, ADA Access to Passenger Vessels: Finding Safety Equivalence Solutions for Watertight Doors with Coamings at:  [http://www.access-board.gov/pvag/](https://www.access-board.gov/research/completed-research/ada-access-to-passenger-vessels).</span>

-[34.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote34)  U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.
+[34.](#footnote34) <span id="endnote34">U.S. Census Bureau, Americans with Disabilities: 2010 at:  <http://www.census.gov/prod/2012pubs/p70-131.pdf>.</span>

-[35.](https://www.access-board.gov/guidelines-and-standards/transportation/passenger-vessels/proposed-accessibility-guidelines/1381-preamble#footnote35)  Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.
+[35.](#footnote35) <span id="endnote35">Frank R. Lin, John K. Niparko, and Luigi Ferrucci, Hearing Loss Prevalence in the United States, JAMA Internal Medicine (November 14, 2011) at:  <http://archinte.jamanetwork.com/article.aspx?articleid=1106004>.</span>